 Take your riding to the next level.

 The clinic begins the morning of Friday, June 4th and finishes the afternoon of Sunday June 6th (times subject to change).
 Each day will have a combination of drills at the Trails End Campground, trail riding to reinforce those drills, and some free ride time with the coaches in a more free-form atmosphere.
-We will be in groups of 8-10 with at least two coaches per group so nobody feels left out.
+We will be in groups of 7-9 with at least two coaches per group so nobody feels left out.
 The coaches will rotate through the groups throughout the weekend so you get a variety of perspectives and teaching styles.
 On Sunday you get to pick which coach you ride with for dedicated training in a variety of fields, from jumps to drops to climbing and more.
-There will be morning bike set up mini-clinics and evening video/hang sessions.
 Lunch and snacks are included with the registration.
-We have clinic photographers, so dress to impress because you never know when your image might be chosen for a billboard or poster.
-A brief arts and crafts session is included and required!
+We have clinic photographers, so dress to impress because you never know when your image might be chosen for a billboard, poster, or this page's cover shot!

 Cost for the clinic is $325.
 This includes 2.5 days of instruction with some of the best coaches in the business, tasty lunches and snacks each day, coffee and breakfast bakery one of the mornings, bonus evening hangouts with coaches, swag, and, new for 2024, limited shuttles at East Bluff on Saturday.
-A portion of the proceeds from the event help support the Copper Harbor Trails, making our ride center even better for your next visit.
+A portion of the proceeds from the event help support the Copper Harbor Trails, making our system even better for your next visit.

 Our lodging sponsor is the Bella Vista Motel.
 Please book there and tell them you are part of the clinic and you will get the spring season rates plus they will donate a portion of the proceeds from each room night we book.
 Stay there to help support the Copper Harbor Trails Club!